MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-depreciation-methods.md

 | 12/31/24 |Depreciation |360 |-20,000.00 |10,000.00 |
 | 12/31/25 |Depreciation, 2000 |180 |-10,000.00 |0.00 |

-## Example - DB1/SL depreciation using Half-Year Convention
+## <a name="example---db1sl-depreciation-using-half-year-convention"></a>Example - DB1/SL depreciation using Half-Year Convention

 A fixed asset has an acquisition cost of LCY 100,000.
 The **Depreciation Starting Date** is 11/01/20.
 The estimated life is five years, so the **Depreciation Ending Date** must be 06/30/25.
 On the **FA Depreciation Books** page, the **Declining-Balance %** field contains 40.
 The **Calculate Depreciation** batch job is run annually.
 This example is based on a calendar fiscal year.